 Christmas in Naples: All About Presepe & Via San Gregorio Armeno

-Naples means business when it comes to nativity scenes.
-The epicenter of Christmas activity is hands down Via San Gregorio Armeno — a tiny vicoletto (narrow Neapolitan street) chock-full of artisans and tiny merchant shops.
-The vendors on Via San Gregorio Armeno sell beautiful handmade materials for families to make their own nativity scenes, known as presepe, or presepi when plural.
+Naples means business when it comes to nativity scenes, which are called presepe (singlular) or presepi (plural).
+Hands down, the epicenter of activity is Via San Gregorio Armeno, a tiny vicoletto – narrow Neapolitan street.
+Chock-full of artisans and tiny merchant shops, the vendors sell beautiful sets, figurines and handmade materials for families to make their own scenes.

-While nativity scenes are a treasured tradition in all of Italy, the type of nativity scene in Naples known as a presepe Napolitano is well-known throughout the country for its intricacy and over-the-top-ness (did we just invent a word?).
-This article will take you through the history of the Neapolitan nativity scene and tell you where to find them in winter—and year-round—in the city.
+Nativity scenes are a treasured tradition in all of Italy.
+However, the type of nativity scene in Naples known as a presepe Napolitano is well-known throughout the country for its intricacy and over-the-top-ness!
+Did we just invent a word?

 Italian nativity scenes known as presepi or presepe in Naples, Italy